Sgr1356/Sgr1356/README.md

 ## About me

-I'm Sagar Yadav.
-An software Developer and  DS/ML Enthusiast
+I'm Sagar Yadav a software Developer and  DS/ML Enthusiast

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/